Damadet/Damadet_Technologies/README.md

-# Damadet_Technologies
+# Damadet Technologies Api

-A site for buying and selling gadgets
+A fully functional backend API for an e-commerce store.